evil-mad/robopaint/ISSUE_TEMPLATE.md

 ### Description

-For a bug: Describe the bug and list the steps you used when the issue occurred.
+For a bug: Describe the bug and list the steps you used when the issue occurred. include any files necessary to reproduce this by zipping them and attaching them to this issue.

 #### Steps to reproduce
   1.Click on this